SalomePlatform/shaper/src/PythonAddons/doc/addons_Features.rst

 - feature.py with python commands,
 - icon.png with image of button in the toolbar (the file is located at sub-folder /icons).

-Two examples of already created custom features are:
+An example of already created custom features is:

 .. toctree::
    :titlesonly: